 02 – Versaille Castle, France

-Château of Versailles is situated in a wealthy suburb of Paris, some 20 kilometres southwest of the capital.
-The court of Versailles was the centre of political power in France from 1682, when king Louis XIV moved from Paris, until the royal family was forced to return to the capital in October 1789 after the beginning of the French Revolution.
-Versailles is not famous only for its beauty, but also for its historic meaning, being the symbol of the absolute monarchy of the Ancien Régime.
+Château of Versailles is situated in a wealthy suburb of Paris, some 20 kilometers southwest of the capital.
+The court of Versailles was the center of political power in France from 1682, when king Louis XIV moved from Paris, until the royal family was forced to return to the capital in October 1789 after the beginning of the French Revolution.
+Versailles is not famous only for its beauty.
+But also for its historic meaning, being the symbol of the absolute monarchy of the Ancien Régime.

 01 – Chateau de Chillon, Switzerland